salad/salad/README.md

 Recent updates (full log in CHANGES)
 ------------------------------------

+*0.4.14*

+* Switched to my fork of lettuce, which properly sets up a test database.
+Will switch back to trunk lettuce once it's merged in!
+* Fixed django imports

 *0.4.12* (and up to it)

 * Bugfix of db install for mysql, and other dbs.
 Generally works now!